16th Week of Pregnancy (Week 16)

 Your baby:

-- The baby is about 11–12 cm long and weighs around 100 grams at this week of pregnancy – comparable to an avocado.
+• The baby is around 11–12 cm long this week and weighs about 100 grams – similar to an avocado.

-- The face is showing more and more details: eyebrows and eyelashes are growing, and the nose is continuing to take shape.
+• The face is showing more and more details: eyebrows and eyelashes are growing and the nose is taking shape.

-- Your baby is already responding to external stimuli in this week of pregnancy, such as noises or touches.
+• Your child already reacts to external stimuli this week, such as noises or touch.

 Your body:

-- Your baby bump is becoming more noticeable and the uterus continues to grow into the abdominal cavity.
+• Your baby bump is becoming more visible and the uterus continues to grow into the abdomen.

-- You might notice gentle movements from your baby – often like a soft fluttering.
+• You may notice gentle movements from your baby – often described as a soft fluttering.

-- Pregnancy hormones such as progesterone continue to increase blood flow during this week of pregnancy, which can make your skin appear more rosy.
+• Pregnancy hormones such as progesterone continue to increase blood flow in this week, which may make your skin appear rosier.

-- Some pregnant women notice an increased appetite or early water retention during this month of pregnancy, especially in their limbs.
+• Some pregnant women notice increased appetite or the first signs of water retention this month, especially in the limbs.

-- The child develops its first day-night rhythm and practises its sleep phases already during pregnancy.
+• The baby is developing its first day-night rhythm and is already practising its sleep cycles during pregnancy.

-- The placenta supplies your child with nutrients and oxygen – make sure to maintain a balanced diet.
+• The placenta supplies your baby with nutrients and oxygen – make sure to eat a balanced diet.

-At 16 weeks of pregnancy, the foetus is about 11 cm long and weighs around 100 g, roughly the size of an avocado.
-This week, your baby’s legs will go through a significant growth spurt.
-As a result, the child’s proportions are becoming increasingly human.
-The ratio between the head and body is more balanced, and for the first time, the legs are now longer than the arms.
+The foetus is about 11 cm long and weighs around 100 g in week 16, about the size of an avocado.
+This week, your baby’s legs will experience a significant growth spurt.
+As a result, the child’s proportions are becoming more human-like.
+The ratio of head to body is more balanced, and for the first time, the legs are now longer than the arms.

-The ears are already so well developed at this stage of pregnancy that it can hear your heartbeat (or other noises).
-The vibrations of your voice or a passing car are also audible to the baby.
-So feel free to sing to your little one or tell it about your day.
-It will get used to the soothing sound of your voice.
+The ears are already so well developed at this stage of pregnancy that your baby can hear your heartbeat (or other sounds).
+Vibrations from your voice or a passing car can also be heard by your child.
+So feel free to sing to your little one or tell them about your day.
+They will become accustomed to the soothing sound of your voice.

-In the 16th week of pregnancy, the placenta is developing.
-It will gradually take over the nourishment of the baby.
-Your cervix is slowly tilting backwards.
-This way, the cervix and your little bundle of joy are optimally protected.
+In week 16, the placenta is growing.
+It will now gradually take over supplying your baby.
+Your cervix is slowly bending backwards.
+This helps to optimally protect the cervix and your little one.

-Are you currently feeling an unpleasant sensation around your navel?
-That is most likely the round ligaments.
+Do you currently feel an uncomfortable sensation around your belly button?
+These are most likely the round ligaments.
 They are stretching because the baby is getting bigger.
-The round ligaments hold your uterus in place on the pelvic bone.
+The round ligaments hold your uterus to the pelvic bone.
 Back pain can also occur due to the stretching of the round ligaments.

 You must be really curious by now whether you’re having a boy or a girl.
 If you have an ultrasound appointment coming up soon, there’s an excellent chance you’ll be able to find out the sex of your baby in week 16.
 Ask your partner to come along with you to the appointment so you can both be surprised together.